ultraleap/UnityPlugin/Packages/Tracking Preview/Locomotion/README.md

 ## Teleportation

-### Quick Start

-Ultraleap currently offer three teleportation methods - each packaged up as a prefab.

 ### Jump Gem Teleportation

 To get started with Jump Gem Teleportation, drag the "Jump Gem Teleport With Attachment Hands" prefab into the scene.